Why is a Factoring Notice of Assignment (NOA) important when selling your A/R?

-A Notice of Assignment (NOA) is a letter that informs debtors their creditor is factoring invoices.
+A Notice of Assignment (NOA) is a letter that informs account debtors their creditor (our client) is factoring invoices under the Universal Commercial Code (UCC).
 And invoice factoring is an agreement to assign your accounts receivable (A/R) to a factoring company.
 So the letter communicates that a third party (factoring company) is managing and collecting your A/R. An assignment letter notifies your customers or account debtors of the transfer in ownership.

 Keep reading, Factoring Company: What it is and Your Best Choice.

-What is included in a factor financing NOA?
+What is included in the factor financing NOA?